pingidentity/terraform-provider-pingone/docs/resources/agreement_localization.md

 page_title: "pingone_agreement_localization Resource - terraform-provider-pingone"
 subcategory: "Platform"
 description: |-
-  Resource to create and manage agreements in a PingOne environment.
+  Resource to create and manage agreement localizations in a PingOne environment.
 ---

 # pingone_agreement_localization (Resource)

-Resource to create and manage agreements in a PingOne environment.
+Resource to create and manage agreement localizations in a PingOne environment.

 ## Example Usage